Wemyss Reid: Career

 He won the right for provincial newspapers to be admitted to the House of Commons press gallery and was (notes his entry in the ODNB) "the first to establish a provincial paper as a real rival to the London press, in the quality of its news and comment, and in its access to behind-the-scenes information".

 He held the editorship for seventeen years, until in 1887 he moved to London to become a director and general manager of Cassell & Co, the London publishers, a post he held until his death.
-From 1890 to 1899, he was the editor-in-chief of the moderate Liberal magazine The Speaker.
+From its start in 1890 to 1899, he was the editor-in-chief of the moderate Liberal magazine The Speaker.

 He wrote a number of biographies, principally of W E Forster (a personal friend), and of Richard Monckton Milnes, 1st Baron Houghton, but also including one of Charlotte Brontë.
-He also wrote a book on Tunisia, "Land of the Bey", and a number of popular novels, including "Gladys Fane".
+He also wrote a book on Tunisia, Land of the Bey, and a number of popular novels, including Gladys Fane.

 On his death the Yorkshire Post, the Leeds-based rival of the Mercury described him as an inveterate political wire-puller who had known more about the formation of William Ewart Gladstone's administration in 1892 that anybody else outside the official circles.
 He was knighted in 1894.

 Reid died in 1905 and is buried in Brompton Cemetery, London.
 A former subordinate offered the following pen-portrait: His style, if direct and clever, was common place, and his manner of speech retained more than a suggestion of Northern provincialism.
 But at every point and in every situation he had a personality that impressed.
 He was self-willed, self-assured, and if provoked eminently combative.
 It was not by suavity alone that he made his way.
 He could fight, and I know that in politics at any rate he was a tolerably good hater.
 He was afraid of nobody.
 Rather below the medium height, without any particular graces of person or of address, he could hold his own anywhere.
 He talked well and unaffectedly, and in his eyes, which had a curious scintillating brightness, there ever seemed to lurk a shrewd and humorous patronage of all men and things.